-To find the best car deals for January 2019, check out the full list of manufacturer incentives and financing offers at the bottom of this page.
+To find the best car deals for April 2020, check out our picks (updated monthly) at the bottom of this page.
 However, you'll only want to use these incentives as a starting point to understand which types of cars a dealership is trying to promote and sell quickly.

-To truly get a good deal, you'll want to get prices from several dealerships (hint: pick a make and model car and click the orange button above to get prices)
+Tip: To truly get a good deal, you’ll want to get prices from several dealerships. (click the orange button above and Get Prices).

 Let's explain a few reasons why a big discount doesn't necessarily mean a big deal: